 Cloud-based applications are a crucial productivity tool for the mobile workforce.
 Cloud-based enterprise resources planning (ERP) software, customer relationship management tools (CRM), and other applications allow employees to securely access data from home or any other location worldwide.
 While the cloud can enable productivity, it can also introduce certain vulnerabilities.

-Application security is a crucial part of providing remote workers with secure access to data.
+Application security is crucial to providing remote workers with secure access to data.
 IT should:

 • Utilize Data Access Controls (7.1)